emilianvrd/Maneuvers/Science maneuvers/Sci-fi maneuvers.md

 ### Sweeping Charge
 Movement\
 1 action\
 You charge forward, hitting every foe.
 Move up to twice your speed, making a Melee Strike against every creature of your choice that is or was within your reach at any point during your move.
-This move doesn't provoke oppotunity attacks, You can use this Flourish three times per day.
+This move doesn't provoke opportunity attacks.
+You can use this Flourish three times per day.